Trust for Nature (Victoria)

 The protection of this reserve contributes substantially to the conservation of Northern Plains grasslands within the Goulburn Broken catchment.

-Plains Grassy Woodland/Gilgai Wetland Mosaic is an open grassland with gilgai (small, seasonal wetlands) due to the reserve being a low point in the landscape.
-The high quality grassland contains species such as Silky Swainson-pea (Swainsona serica) (vulnerable), Woolly Buttons (Leptorhynchos panaetioide) (rare) and Spurred Spear-grass (Austrostipa gibbosa) (rare).
+The derived Plains Grassland is an open grassland with gilgai (small, seasonal wetlands) due to the reserve being a low point in the landscape.
+The high quality grassland contains species such as Silky Swainson-pea (Swainsona sericea) (endangered), and Spurred Spear-grass (Austrostipa gibbosa) (rare).

-Three rare animals have been recorded: Striped Legless Lizard (Delma impar) (endangered), Olive Legless Lizard (Delma inornata) and Lace Monitor (Varanus varius) (endangered).
+Two rare animals have been recorded: Olive Legless Lizard (Delma inornata) and Lace Monitor (Varanus varius) (endangered).

 A number of trees within the woodland community are mature and contain hollows.
 Several of the Yellow Box (Eucalyptus melliodora) measure over four metres in circumference and are likely to be over 300 years old.